 The animated monologue filled with expletives was a bit uncomfortable and she assured me that the rather fresh cast on her right wrist and hand was due to punching a wall out of anger.
 "Not from punching a person", she said with a laugh.
 I forced a laugh along with her, silly me.
 I was happy to see her move on, waving goodbye with the swollen, bruised sausage fingers sticking out from the end of that badge of honor encasing her hand.
 That image still haunts me.

-Other times I'm interrupted by folks strolling by on the sidewalk having conversations with complete disregard for who is around, how loud they are, what they are saying or where they are.
+Other times I'm interrupted by folks strolling by on the sidewalk having cell phone conversations with complete disregard for who is around, how loud they are, what they are saying or where they are.
 I say "conversations", but are more like arguments while pushing a small child around in a stroller who isn't protect by the blazing sun.

 Its funny how they throw you a disapproving stare when they catch your eyes.
 Is it because they notice I'm listening or because I'm bad at feigning interest in a conversation I've been forced into against my will from half a block away?
 Oh, by the way...your child is melting.